 - 0 Success indicates that the iSCSI target successfully received, understood, and accepted the request.
 The numbering fields (StatSN, ExpCmdSN, MaxCmdSN) are only valid if Status-Class is 0. - 1 Redirection indicates that the initiator must take further action to complete the request.
 This is usually due to the target moving to a different address.
-All of the redirection status class responses MUST return one or more text key parameters of the type "TargetAddress", which indicates the target's new address. - 2 Initiator Error (not a format error) indicates that the initiator most likely caused the error.
+All of the redirection status class responses MUST return one or more text key parameters of the type "TargetAddress", which indicates the target's new address.
+A redirection response MAY be issued by a target prior or after completing a security negotiation if a security negotiation is required.
+A redirection SHOULD be accepted by an initiator even without having the target complete a security negotiation if any security negotiation is required, and MUST be accepted by the initiator after the completion of the security negotiation if any security negotiation is required.

+- 2 Initiator Error (not a format error) indicates that the initiator most likely caused the error.
 This MAY be due to a request for a resource for which the initiator does not have permission.
 The request should not be tried again. - 3 Target Error indicates that the target sees no errors in the initiator's login request, but is currently incapable of fulfilling the request.
 The initiator may re-try the same login request later.